Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Convergence

-\end{theorem} See Appendix \ref{sec:proof_of_all_gamma_conv} for a proof.
-A direct consequence arising from the proof of Theorem \ref{thm:all_gamma_conv} shows that if the MDP is sufficiently regularised through the same small discounting factor condition as in Corollary \ref{corr:small_gamma_KL}, one can arrive at convergence for a much more general class of functions $\eta_t$.
+Corollary \ref{thm:small_gamma_regime} then shows that if the MDP is sufficiently regularised through a small discounting factor, one can arrive at convergence for a much more general class of timescale separation functions $t\mapsto\eta_t$.